ogunasekara/cactus-bot/README.md

 <img src="cactus.png" height="100">

 This is a Discord bot for the Tucsonians Discord server.
+The bot relies on a PostgreSQL datastore and utilizes Docker containerization to quickly compose the entire application.

 ## Development

+This bot relies on Docker to run all necessary components.
+As such, installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) is a pre-requisite for development and deployment.

 ### Local Development Setup (Unix/MacOS)